Resources for Faculty and Students Affiliated with CPIP

 CPIP can fund 3 seats per year for 3 years with UCI's branch of the California Federal Statistical Research Data Center (RDC).
 The RDC is a partnership between UCI's School of Social Sciences and the U.S. Census Bureau.
 The on-campus site allows approved UCI and other researchers access to confidential Census data and other federal statistics that are central to high-quality research in economics, sociology, health services, public health, transportation, law, business, and more.

 CPIP offers free statistical consulting through Biostatistics, Epidemiology and Research Design (BERD), up to $800 (typically 8 hours of consulting time).
 Several CPIP affiliates have found BERD quite useful in improving their research paper and/or grant proposal.
 BERD supports researchers on all types of projects, including for population-based studies.
 Longer-term support for statistical consulting may also be available for large multidisciplinary grant proposals.
 Please submit a request and explanation of your need for these services to the co-directors.

-CPIP convenes a lunch hour gathering on the third Thursday monthly during the school year.
-Presenters discuss projects at any stage and receive feedback from CPIP affiliates.
+CPIP convenes workshops usually on the third Thursday monthly during the school year.
+Presenters discuss projects at any stage, usually grants and publications in progress, and receive feedback from CPIP affiliates.
 Contact us to reserve.